nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 1. User enters command to store timetable

-2. ComPal prompts you for the timetable details
+2. COMPal prompts you for the timetable details

 		1. Number of Modules